Aspects of Warped AdS$_3$ geometries: Warped AdS AdS3 Quotients

 \subsubsection{Locally warped geometries as gravity model solutions}

 The geometry studied by Anninos {\it et al.} in Ref. \cite{Anninos:2010pm} (also considered by \cite{Clement:1994sb}) constitutes a very interesting extension of the warped geometries considered up to here.
 Let us briefly discuss them in the framework of our preferred coordinate system.
-It consists of a lightlike warping ($\epsR=0$) but modulated, by a function $\lambda(\kappa)$, depending only on $\kappa$ (instead of a constant) so that $\partial_\tau$ and $\partial_\varphi$ remain Killing vectors.
+It consists of a lightlike warping ($\epsR=0$) but modulated, by a function $\lambda(\kappa)$, depending only on $\kappa$ (instead of a constant) so that {$\vxiR$ and $\vxiL$} remain Killing vectors.
 This ansatz provides new solutions of various massive gravity theories.
 They are particularly easy to obtain using the preferred coordinate system.
 For instance, as obtained in Ref.\cite{Anninos:2010pm}, for

-$\lambda_0,\ c_1, \ c_2$ being constants, these metrics are solutions of topologically massive gravity (\ref{TMGeqs}).
-Using the identities Eqs (\ref{glambxixi}) -- (\ref{DetRUd}) we find that it is only for $\mu=-1$ or $+1$ that the geometry is locally AdS$_3$ and for $\mu=3$ that it is a warped one in the sense of Eq.\ (\ref{glamKV}).
-The computation of the Killing vectors confirms this: if $\mu \neq -1,\ 1 ,\ 3$ there are only two (local) Killing vectors, but four when $\mu=3$ and six when $\mu=-1$ or $+1$. \\ In the same way we obtain solutions of the equations (\ref{NMGeqs}) of new and general massive gravity theories advanced by Bergshoeff {\it et al.} \cite{Bergshoeff_2009a,Bergshoeff_2009b}.
+$\lambda_0,\ c_1, \ c_2$ being constants, {the metric ( \ref{wmetcan}), with $\epsilon_{\alpha,\beta,\kappa}=1$, is a solution} of topologically massive gravity ( \ref{TMGeqs}).
+Using the identities Eqs (\ref{glambxixi}) -- (\ref{DetRUd}) we find that it is only for $\mu=-1$ or $+1$ that the geometry is locally AdS$_3$ and for $\mu=3$ that it is a warped one in the sense of Eq.(\ref{glamKV}).
+The computation of the Killing vectors confirms this: if $\mu \neq -1,\ 1 ,\ 3$ there are only two (local) Killing vectors, but four when $\mu=3$ and six when $\mu=-1$ or $+1$. \\ In the same way we obtain solutions of the equations of new and general massive gravity theories advanced by Bergshoeff {\it et al.} \cite{Bergshoeff_2009a,Bergshoeff_2009b}.
 The field equations of new massive gravity are displayed in Eq. (\ref{NMGeqs}).
-The metric (\ref{wmetcanPhi}) with $\epsR=0$ and the constant $\lambda$ replaced by
+The metric {( \ref{wmetcan})} with $\epsR=0$ and the constant $\lambda$ replaced by

-$\lambda_+,\ \lambda_-,\ c_1, \ c_2$ being constants, solves them.\\ In case of the so-called general massive gravity theory, defined as a combination of the topological and the new massive gravity theories {\it i.e.} with field equations \eqref{GMGeqs}, the metric (\ref{wmetcanPhi}) with $\epsR=0$, where now the constant $\lambda$ is replaced by the function:
+$\lambda_+,\ \lambda_-,\ c_1, \ c_2$ being constants, solves them {when the cosmological constant takes the value $\Lambda=-(1+1/4\,\xi)$}.\\ In case of the so-called general massive gravity theory, defined as a combination of the topological and the new massive gravity theories {\it i.e.} with field equations (\ref{GMGeqs}) the metric {( \ref{wmetcan})} with $\epsR=0$, where now the constant $\lambda$ is replaced by the function: